 Diversity is an ongoing and pressing problem in the cybersecurity workforce today.
 With a growing skills gap that predicts a current job shortage of nearly three million roles, little improvement has been made to create an industry representative of the global community that it serves.

-The InfoSec Hoppers is a group created to confront this problem, primarily by providing resources and ongoing mentorship and support for women, gender minorities, and underrepresented groups working in information security and across the information technology sector.
+The InfoSec Hoppers is a group created to confront this problem, primarily by providing resources and ongoing mentorship and support for women, LGBT+ people and gender minorities, Black Asian and Minority Ethnic (BAME) people, non-neurotypical people and people with disabilities, and other underrepresented groups working in information security and across the information technology sector.

 Security and diversity go hand in hand.
 We believe that the problems of accessing good information security can be solved, in part, by increasing the reach of security through other tech roles.